 You can easy switch between Automatic, Manual and Paused mode and choose between several different type presets.

 You can recognize the standard free Iris by the clean and stylish black icon.
 If you use Iris Pro this icon will be green and all Advanced settings will be unlocked.

-Iris is free forever, but if you click the Use advanced settings button and try to enter some of the advanced menus you will get notification that you need Iris Pro, because Advanced settings are available in the Pro version.
+Iris is free forever, but if you click the Use advanced settings button and try to enter some of the advanced menus you will get a notification that you need Iris Pro because Advanced settings are available in the Pro version.